Doctor suspended after mix up in surgery performed on child at Kerala govt hospital | Education

 Health Minister Veena George announced the decision to suspend the doctor after receiving a report from the Director of Medical Education, who was asked to conduct an immediate investigation into the incident earlier in the day.

-An official statement said the minister has also directed that a detailed inquiry is conducted and further action taken.
+An official statement said the minister has also directed that a detailed inquiry be conducted and further action taken.

-George has given strict directives to the hospitals to strictly follow the protocols, it said.
+George has given strict directives to the hospitals to ensure that protocols are followed correctly, it said.

-Meanwhile, the family has lodged a complaint with the police, seeking action against those responsible for the grave error.
+Meanwhile, the police registered a case against Dr Johnson based on a complaint lodged by the girl's family.

+According to an officer at the Kozhikode Medical College police station, the doctor has been booked under IPC Sections 336 (endangering the life or personal safety of others) and 337 (causing hurt by an act endangering the life or personal safety of others).

 The family also said the hospital authorities should take responsibility if there are adverse consequences for the child due to the procedure.